Asymptotics of coefficients of multivariate generating functions: improvements for multiple points: Preliminaries

-The first two conditions imply that $c$ is a smooth point for each $H_j$, hence $\varH$ is locally a union of complex manifolds that intersect at $c$.
-So a multiple point of order $r=1$ is a smooth point of $\varH$, and in this way multiple points are generalizations of smooth points.
-The last condition says that the manifolds generated by the $H_j$ intersect transversely at $c$\footnote{ In keeping with \cite{PeWi2008} we are simplifying matters by assuming transversality.
+In other words, $p$ is a multiple point of $\var$ iff $\var$ is locally a union of $n$ complex manifolds that intersect transversely at $p$ \footnote{In keeping with \cite{PeWi2008} we are simplifying matters by assuming transversality.
 For a more general definition of `multiple point' see \cite{PeWi2004}.}.
-Notice that this definition depends only on information about $H$ in an arbitrarily small neighborhood of $c$ and so it is independent of the germ representatives chosen.

-Lastly, we will need to consider the singularities of $F$ relevant to $\alpha$ that arise in the integrals used to approximate $F_{n\alpha}$.
-These singularities are called critical points.
+In particular, the multiple points of $\var$ of order $n=1$ are exactly the smooth points of $\var$, and so multiple points are generalizations of smooth points.
+Notice also that the definition above depends only on information about $H$ in an arbitrarily small neighborhood of $p$ and so it is independent of the germ representatives chosen.
+Lastly, to derive an asymptotic expansion of the coefficients $F_{r\alpha}$ we will need to consider the singularities of $F$ relevant to the direction $\alpha$.
+We call these singularities critical points, and they arise when approximating the Fourier-Laplace integrals we use to approximate $F_{r\alpha}$ (in Lemmas~\ref{Hormander} and \ref{critical_points}).
+They also have a stratified Morse theoretic interpretation which, in the interest of simplicity, we will not pursue here; for more details see \cite[Section 3.1]{PeWi2008}.